 - DeFi offers a high degree of security and transparency.
-As it operates on blockchains, the records of all transactions are maintained in a public distributed ledger and cannot be altered by anyone.
-Furthermore, these records can be viewed by anyone in the network, thereby imparting transparency to it.
+Operating on blockchains, all transactions are recorded and maintained in a public distributed ledger, which cannot be altered by anyone.
+These records can be viewed by anyone in the network, adding transparency to the system.

 - DeFi works on smart contracts which are highly programmable and allow including multiple conditions using an infinite number of variables.

 - DeFi transactions take place in real-time.
-The blockchain underlying it is instantly updated as and when a transaction happens and also updates interest rates multiple times.
+The underlying blockchain instantly updates as transactions occur, and also updates interest rates multiple times.
 These aspects make the experience hassle-free for the users.

 Applications Of DeFi

 DeFi offers a plethora of useful applications, some of which include—

 - DeFi’s P2P lending and borrowing operate on blockchain, eliminating the need for intermediaries to build trust.
 Smart contracts enable parties to directly agree upon conditions.

 - Decentralized Autonomous Organizations (DAO): DAOs are a key application of DeFi and smart contracts.
 As the name suggests, these are autonomous bodies, not controlled by a leader or hierarchy.
 Their operations, asset management, administration, and governance are all managed by decentralized apps and smart contracts.

 - Asset Management: With DeFi, it has become easier for users to handle their assets.
 Buying, selling, and transferring assets digitally is possible.
 Moreover, users can also earn interest on their digital assets.
 In addition, blockchain uses only encrypted addresses, allowing users to avoid disclosing their personal information.